Solid materials

 45 mm wall planks

 Planed from finger-jointed spruce wood.
-High stability for larger garden houses due to more stable logs and two grooves and springs.
+High stability for larger garden sheds thanks to more stable logs and two grooves and tongues.

 Logs with double groove